DCCdelang/Seminars/README.md

 Function 2c:
 This function performs mathematic operations on the given (4) integers.
-It multiplies and divides the second and third arguments, and it adds and substracts the first and last arguments.
+It performs 4 operations:
+- Multiplies 2nd and 3rd argument
+- Divides 2nd and 3rd argument
+- Adds 1st and last argument
+- Subtracts 1st and last argument
 It returns a dictionary with the results of each operation.
+The keys are the operation names (multiplication, division, etc.)